 In response to growing citizen complaints and conflicts about the over-development of many rural areas, Yakima County has maintained an ongoing effort to adhere to the requirements of the GMA and to strengthen development regulations.
-The primary purpose of higher standards has been to protect the public health and safety and to improve the overall quality of rural subdivisions. ~~Still, the GMA and Horizon 2040 both restrict the development of adoption of higher standards has not addressed the root problem of zoning that allows rural land to be divided into near urban densities.
-The ability to create non-clustered lots in the rural lands as smaller than five acres in size as one-half acre would continues to threaten rural character and be contrary to GMA.
-In certain rural areas, clustering development has been a useful tool from the perspective of allowing overall rural densities, but with parcel sizes small enough to allow for shared infrastructure (i.e. shared driveways, wells and septic) and for future inclusion into Urban Growth Areas if needed.~~
+The primary purpose of higher standards has been to protect the public health and safety and to improve the overall quality of rural subdivisions.
+The GMA and Horizon 2040 both restrict the development of rural land into urban densities.
+The ability to create non-clustered lots in the rural lands smaller than five acres in size would threaten rural character and be contrary to GMA.
+In certain rural areas, clustering development has been a useful tool from the perspective of allowing overall rural densities, but with parcel sizes small enough to allow for shared infrastructure (i.e. shared driveways, wells and septic) and for future inclusion into Urban Growth Areas if needed.